 In addition to excess consumption volatility for emerging countries, this paper found evidence of excess non-housing consumption volatility for emerging countries (Finding 3).
-Notably, in terms of the comparison between country groups, we observe higher relative non-housing consumption volatility in emerging countries than in rich countries.
-As we discussed in subsection 4.4, the model explains that the credit market effect is the crucial mechanism in explaining higher relative non-housing consumption volatility, as well as higher relative total consumption volatility.
-Note that the credit market effect relies on financial friction, whose form is a housing collateral constraint; hence, the corresponding key parameter in the model is homeownership rate, ω , because only homeowners are facing the collateral constraint in the theoretical world.
-In other words, a degree of financial friction, which is a key in non-housing consumption volatility, depends on the abovementioned parameter value.
-Therefore, we highlight the cross-country variation in ω to explain the gap of relative non-housing consumption volatility, or relative consumption volatility, between emerging countries and rich countries.
-Hereafter, I will not distinguish relative non-housing consumption volatility and relative total consumption volatility because they show almost the same patterns.
+Notably, in terms of comparison between country groups, we observe higher relative non-housing consumption volatility in emerging countries than in rich countries.
+As we discussed in Subsection 4.4, the model explains that the credit market effect is the crucial mechanism in explaining higher relative non-housing consumption volatility as well as higher relative total consumption volatility.
+Note that the credit market effect relies on financial friction whose form is a housing collateral constraint; hence the corresponding key parameter in the model is homeownership rate, $\omega$ , because only homeowners are facing the collateral constraint in the theoretical world.
+In other words, a degree of financial friction which is a key in non-housing consumption volatility, depends on the above-mentioned parameter value.
+Therefore, we highlight the cross-country variation in $\omega$ to explain the gap of relative non-housing consumption volatility and relative total consumption volatility because they show almost the same patterns.